mlocati/gettext-iconv-windows/README.md

 ---

-Steps to compile (to be done under Linux):
+Steps to generate the setup files (to be done under Windows):

 If you want to build a setup to install these executables and automatically add them to the environmental path:
 - [take a copy](https://github.com/mlocati/gettext-iconv-windows/archive/master.zip) of the full repository gettext-iconv-windows
 - under the folder containing the repository content, create a folder `compiled` and copy under that directory the `out-…` folder that you have under Linux
-- With Inno Setup create the setup using the appropriate `setup-…-….iss` script you find in the repo folder
+- launch the `build-setup.vbs` script

 ## Credits